AdobeDocs/marketo-developer.en/help/rest-api/bulk-activity-extract.md

         * Retrieval Endpoint: [Get Form by Id](ttps://developer.adobe.com/marketo-apis/api/asset/#tag/Sales-Persons/operation/describeUsingGET_5)
         * Asset Group: Web Form

-        Note that you must use "&lt;<em>program</em>&gt;.&lt;<em>asset</em>&gt;" notation to uniquely specify the name for the following asset groups: Marketing Program, Static List, Web Form.Example:For example, a form with name "MPS Outbound" that resides underneath program with name "GL_OP_ALL_2021" would be specified as "GL_OP_ALL_2021.MPS Outbound".Example Request Body:{"filter":{"createdAt":{"startAt": "2021-07-01T23:59:59-00:00","endAt": "2021-07-02T23:59:59-00:00"},"activityTypeIds":[2],"primaryAttributeValues":["GL_OP_ALL_2021.MPS Outbound"]}}When using primaryAttributeValues, the activityTypeIds filter must be present and only contain activity ids that match the corresponding asset group.
-For example, if you are filtering on Web Form assets, then only the "Fill Out Form" activity type id is allowed in activityTypeIds.primaryAttributeValues and primaryAttributeValueIds cannot be used together.
+        Note that you must use "&lt;<em>program</em>&gt;.&lt;<em>asset</em>&gt;" notation to uniquely specify the name for the following asset groups: Marketing Program, Static List, Web Form.Example:For example, a form with name "MPS Outbound" that resides underneath program with name "GL_OP_ALL_2021" would be specified as "GL_OP_ALL_2021.MPS Outbound".Example Request Body:{"filter":{"createdAt":{"startAt": "2021-07-01T23:59:59-00:00","endAt": "2021-07-02T23:59:59-00:00"},"activityTypeIds":[2],"primaryAttributeValues":["GL_OP_ALL_2021.MPS Outbound"]}}When using `primaryAttributeValues`, the `activityTypeIds` filter must be present and only contain activity ids that match the corresponding asset group.
+For example, if you are filtering on Web Form assets, then only the "Fill Out Form" activity type id is allowed in `activityTypeIds`. `primaryAttributeValues` and `primaryAttributeValueIds` cannot be used together.

         </td>
     </tr>